 Underage Possession of Alcohol

 Although it may seem harsh, anybody under the age of 21 can be charged for even holding a can of beer even though he/she may not have consumed any.
-Pennsylvania law prohibits underage drinking and possession of alcohol.
+Pennsylvania law prohibits underage possession of alcohol.
 This is a measure adopted to curb the menace of underage drinking.
 The law is enforced even more strongly around school campuses.

 You need to be aware that if you have been caught in possession of alcohol, it is a summary offense and you would need the services of a seasoned Pittsburgh criminal defense attorney like Sean Logue.Things You Need to Know About Underage Possession of Alcohol in Pennsylvania

 In Pennsylvania if you are less than 21 years of age, you can be charged -

 - If you buy or try to buy alcohol

 - If you consume alcohol or possess alcohol

 As per the state laws, any beverage—either liquor, malt or brewed that has 0.5% alcohol content by volume—is barred from people under the age of 21.
 The consequences of this offense are severe, as you would need to pay steep fines and your license can be suspended.
 The police also have the right to inform your parents.How Can I Help You?

 As a Pittsburgh attorney, I have represented numerous youngsters who have been charged with underage possession of alcohol.
 As a testimony to my credentials, I enjoy 10.0 Avvo rating and belong to the elite list of Pennsylvania Super Attorneys.
 I would closely study that charges and prepare the strongest possible defense.
 I shall discredit all the evidences that have been brought against you and would suggest you the best course of legal action that protects your rights and interests.